Wisdom Teeth Removal in Ottawa

 Oral Sedation

 Medication taken about an hour before your appointment creates significant drowsiness and anxiety reduction.
-You'll be awake but deeply relaxed throughout the procedure, and most patients remember very little afterward.
-Great for moderate anxiety.
+You'll be awake but deeply relaxed, and most patients remember very little afterward.

 IV Sedation

-Deeper sedation administered directly into your bloodstream provides profound relaxation while you remain technically conscious but unaware of what's happening.
+Deeper sedation administered directly into your bloodstream provides profound relaxation while you remain technically conscious but unaware.
 You'll have little to no memory of the procedure.
-Ideal for high anxiety, complex impactions, or removing all four wisdom teeth at once.
+Ideal for complex impactions or removing all four at once.

 General Anesthesia

-Complete sleep with zero awareness or sensation, administered by board-certified medical anesthesiologists—Dr. Hesham Talab, MD MSc PhD FRCPC FASE and Dr. Asad Mirghassemi, MD MSc FRCPC.
-This is hospital-grade anesthesia delivered right in our clinic.
-Best for severe dental anxiety, highly complex surgical cases, or patients who simply prefer to be completely asleep.
+Complete sleep with zero awareness or sensation, administered by board-certified medical anesthesiologists — Dr. Hesham Talab and Dr. Asad Mirghassemi.
+Hospital-grade anesthesia delivered right in our clinic.

 Signs Your Wisdom Teeth Should Come Out

 Not everyone needs their wisdom teeth removed.
-Some people's wisdom teeth emerge normally, line up properly, and cause no problems throughout life.
 However, most people experience at least some wisdom tooth issues that make removal the smartest choice.

-Throbbing pain in the back of your mouth, especially when chewing.
+Pain and Swelling: Throbbing pain in the back of your mouth, especially when chewing.
 Swollen, tender gums around partially emerged teeth.
-Jaw pain or stiffness.
+Jaw pain or stiffness

-Pericoronitis—painful infection and inflammation around a partially erupted wisdom tooth.
-Red, swollen gums, bad taste, difficulty opening your mouth, and sometimes fever.
+Repeated Infections: Pericoronitis — painful infection and inflammation around a partially erupted wisdom tooth.
+Red, swollen gums, bad taste, difficulty opening your mouth

-Your other teeth shifting position as wisdom teeth try to push through, potentially ruining previous orthodontic work.
+Crowding: Your other teeth shifting position as wisdom teeth try to push through, potentially ruining previous orthodontic work

-Cavities developing in wisdom teeth or the teeth next to them because they're too far back to clean properly.
-Gum disease around wisdom teeth.
+Decay and Gum Disease: Cavities developing in wisdom teeth or the teeth next to them because they're too far back to clean properly

-Fluid-filled sacs forming around impacted teeth, potentially damaging your jawbone and neighboring teeth.
+Cysts or Tumors: Fluid-filled sacs forming around impacted teeth, potentially damaging your jawbone and neighboring teeth

-Many wisdom tooth problems develop silently beneath your gums before causing obvious symptoms.
-That's why dentists take X-rays during routine checkups to monitor wisdom teeth position and development.
-X-rays can reveal impaction, teeth growing sideways, crowding problems, or early cyst formation—all reasons to consider removal before pain and infection start.
+X-Ray Findings: Many wisdom tooth problems develop silently beneath your gums before causing obvious symptoms.
+Dentists take X-rays during routine checkups to monitor development

-Your dentist may recommend removing wisdom teeth even if they're not currently causing problems, especially if X-rays show they're impacted or growing in problematic positions.
-Younger patients (late teens to early twenties) typically heal faster and experience fewer complications than older adults, making early removal often the most comfortable option.
+Preventive Removal: Your dentist may recommend removing wisdom teeth even if not currently causing problems, especially if X-rays show they're impacted or growing in problematic positions

 What Happens During Your Surgery